Course credit awarded by other than satisfactory completion of a course at Chattahoochee Technical College may be earned as follows:

 |Principles of Marketing||MKTG 1100|

-Students wishing to earn CLEP or DANTES (Defense Activity for Non-Traditional Education Support) credit for any courses not listed above should check with the Office of the Registrar for any changes that may have been made to the policy.
+Students wishing to earn CLEP or DANTES (Defense Activity for Non-Traditional Education Support) credit for any courses not listed above should check with the Records Office for any changes that may have been made to the policy.

 Credit by Examination (Exemption Exam)